Microfracture surgery

+According to a 2017 article in the Journal of Orthopaedics, "Studies have shown that microfracture techniques do not fill in the chondral defect fully, and it forms fibro cartilage rather than hyaline cartilage.
+The microfracture techniques became controversial due to a lack of favourable reports on the long-term effects."

 History

 The surgery was developed in the late 1980s and early 1990s by Dr. Richard Steadman of the Steadman-Hawkins clinic in Vail, Colorado.
 Steadman slowly refined the procedure through research (including tests on horses).
 The surgery was called "controversial" by many sportswriters, due to a lack of studies on the long-term effects and the fact that an unsuccessful surgery could end an athlete's career.
 Steadman has also adapted the surgery into a treatment to help reattach torn ligaments (a technique he calls the "healing response").

 Procedure

 The surgery is performed by arthroscopy, after the joint is cleaned of calcified cartilage.
 Through use of an awl, the surgeon creates tiny fractures in the subchondral bone plate.
 Blood and bone marrow (which contains stem cells) seep out of the fractures, creating a blood clot that releases cartilage-building cells.
 The microfractures are treated as an injury by the body, which is why the surgery results in new, replacement cartilage.
 The procedure is less effective in treating older patients, overweight patients, or a cartilage lesion larger than 2.5 cm.
 Further on, chances are high that after only 1 or 2 years of the surgery symptoms start to return as the fibrocartilage wears away, forcing the patient to reengage in articular cartilage repair.